 Ovarian dermoid cyst and mature cystic ovarian teratoma are terms often used interchangeably to refer to the most common ovarian neoplasm.
-These slow-growing tumours contain elements from multiple germ cell layers and are best assessed with ultrasound.
+These slow-growing tumors contain elements from multiple germ cell layers and are best assessed with ultrasound.

 Although they have very similar imaging appearances, the two have a fundamental histological difference: a dermoid is composed only of dermal and epidermal elements, whereas teratomas have mesodermal and endodermal elements.

-For the sake of simplicity both are discussed in this article, as much of the literature combines the two entities.
+For the sake of simplicity, both are discussed in this article, as much of the literature combines the two entities.

 Mature cystic teratomas account for ~15% (range 10-20%) of all ovarian neoplasms.
 They tend to be identified in young women, typically around the age of 30 years 1 and are also the most common ovarian neoplasm in patients younger than 20 years 7.